top of page

 For consistency in comparison (as slice weight varies), let's compare the key nutritional factors per 100g, which allows for a true like-for-like analysis.
 We picked top 4 of the healthiest bread in Malaysia's market to compare it for you!

-Gardenia Cottage Somerset (High Fibre)
+Gardenia Cottage (High Fibre)

 Massimo 100% Whole Wheat Loaf

-Sunshine 100% Australian Oat Wholemeal
+Sunshine 100% Australian Oat

 Adventist Bakery The Original Sprouted 7 Grains